- Does legal deposit apply to electronic publications?

 How will my publication be made available?

-Publishers will be able to determine the level of public access to electronic material deposited with the Library, whether it is onsite only at the National Library in Canberra, or a broader level of access.
+You will select the level of public access to your electronic publication when you deposit it with the Library.
+This can be onsite only access at the National Library in Canberra, or a broader level of access.

 When will my publication be accessible?